 CBD oil works by interacting with the endocannabinoid system in your body.
-The system consists of receptors that aid in regulating different functions such as mood, sleep, appetite, immune responses, pain, perception and memory.
+The system consists of receptors that aid in regulating different functions such as mood, sleep, appetite, immune responses, pain, perception, and memory.
 With CBD reducing stress and elevating your mood, it could also aid with anxiety.
-It has relaxing, calming effects that can decrease restlessness and ease a fast heart rate, among other symptoms of anxiety.
+It has relaxing, calming effects that can decrease restlessness and ease a fast heart rate, among other anxiety symptoms.

 How to Use CBD Oil for Anxiety